spantaleev/sftpman/README.rst

 GUI Application
 ---------------

-There's a GTK frontend for sftpman, which is packaged separately.
+`sftpman-gtk`_ is a GTK frontend for sftpman, which is packaged separately.
-Look for ``sftpman-gtk``.
+Installing the frontend automatically installs the CLI application as a dependency.

 Dependencies